LucaMaccarini/InstaMacBot/README.md

 2) ScrapeAccountsFromLocation: used to extract accounts from an instagram place (accounts that recently posted with the target location)
 3) ScrapeFollowersBot: used to extract accounts from the followers of public instagram user (private only if following)
 4) FollowLikeLastsPicBot use the extracted followes: for follow and left some likes at lasts pics
-5) UnfollowBot use the followed list of FollowLikeLastsPicBot to unfollow all person in the list
+5) UnfollowBot use the followed list of FollowLikeLastsPicBot (or just a list of accounts) to unfollow all person in the list
 6) UnfollowBot use a list of accounts to send them a Direct Message

 # Bug or Bad choises